How It Works

 How it works — Spotycast

-Goal: pick a mountpoint URL from Icecast, add it as a “radio station” in your player, then select the Spotify endpoint and press play.
+Goal: pick an Icecast mountpoint URL, add it as a “radio station” in your player, then select the Spotycast Spotify endpoint and press play.

 http://<HOST>:28000